ka-r-ol/Xpdfcat/README.md

 * First store the ![samples](documentation/samples)
  on local disk.
-* Then press „Add PDF file” button and select A.pdf.
+* Then press #Add PDF file# button and select A.pdf.

 * Repeat the action for the rest of the files: B.pdf, C.pdf and D.pdf